Near-Infrared Transmission Spectroscopy of HAT-P-18$\,$b with NIRISS: Disentangling Planetary and Stellar Features in the Era of JWST: Retrieval Analysis

 \subsubsection{Sensitivity of Atmospheric Properties to Stellar Contamination Models}

 Finally, we find that, provided the spectroscopic imprint of unocculted heterogeneities is considered in the atmospheric model, the adopted stellar contamination model only minimally impacts the retrieved atmospheric properties for this data.
 Figure~\ref{fig:atm_sensitivitity_to_stellar_contam} shows that our preferred stellar contamination model (\textit{two heterogeneities with free surface gravity}) produces retrieved temperatures, cloud pressures, and H$_2$O and CO$_2$ abundances consistent with the simpler spot-only model with fixed surface gravity (\textit{one heterogeneity}).
 However, a retrieval not including stellar contamination would attribute the spectral slope (caused by spots and a cloud deck) to an atmospheric haze and erroneously retrieve a H$_2$O abundance 1--2\,$\sigma$ higher than when spots are included.
+Given that we do not see evidence of a haze when including a stellar heterogeneity model, we conclude that our NIRISS/SOSS data have sufficient wavelength coverage and precision to lift the degeneracy between an atmospheric haze power law and unocculted starspots.
+This mirrors a conclusion from \citet{rackham2023a}, where they demonstrated that haze-spot degeneracies can be lifted with sufficiently high-quality transmission spectra (see their Figure 22).
 Therefore, while the finer details of the stellar contamination model are less crucial if one only wishes to constrain the planetary atmosphere, a simple stellar contamination model (e.g., \textit{one heterogeneity}, as considered in studies such as \citealt{pinhas2018} and \citealt{rathcke2021}) is vital to obtain reliable atmospheric inferences for exoplanets transiting active stars.